vulppi-dev/IntREST/docs/CORE_CONCEPTS.md

 ### Routes

-The `routes` folder contains all of your application's routes.
+The `routes` folder contains all of your application's entries.
 Each route is defined in a file named `route.ts` inside a folder with the same name as the route.
 For example, the `routes/my-route/route.ts` or `src/routes/my-route/route.ts` file defines the `/my-route` route.

 #### Route Methods